rostro36/Notes/Big Data/Week 11/11_readings.md

 **GROUP-BY**
 Concatenate the sequences of the group, no aggregation is needed.
 The groups don't need to have the same type, for this the group key is cast and the type annotated in a separate column.
 Under the hood use the Spark SQL function *order by* and aggregate by *first*.

-# Why can we recover every item from that?

 **ORDER-BY**
 Explore the column for types and throw an error if some keys are not comparable, afterwards use the casting from *GROUP-BY* and perform normal Spark SQL.